 All events are open to the public:

-Saturday, March 16, 2024, Field Trip to Princeton Marsh for migrating waterfowl and early spring migrants.
-Meet at Lock and Dam 14, LeClaire Iowa at 8:00am.
-We will look for diving ducks en route to Princeton Marsh.
-For questions contact qcaudubon@gmail.com.
+Sunday March 16 Field Trip to Princeton Marsh for migrating waterfowl and early spring migrants.
+Meet at Lock and Dam 14, LeClaire, Iowa at 8:00am.
+We will look for waterfowl en route to Princeton Marsh.
+This is a short half day field trip and will involve some walking.
+For questions, contact qcaudubon@gmail.com.